 1781: Watt invented a rotary motion device to be fitted to his engine.

-1782: Took out a patent on a double acting engine where the piston both pushes and pulls.
+1782: He took out a patent on a double acting engine where the piston both pushes and pulls.

 1783: The unit of Horse Power was experimentally calculated by Watt and his name was later to be used as a unit of power.

 1784: Although he described steam locomotion in one of his patents he dissuaded William Murdock from investigating this further.